wp-plugins/webphysiology-portfolio/readme.txt

 The styling behavior of the WEBphysiology Portfolio can vary from theme to theme.
 The reason for this is that the theme's styling can trump the Portfolio's styling depending upon where the styling of one or the other falls within the styling hierarchy.
 If this is happening you'll have to adjust your theme's styling to allow for the portfolio's styling to work.

+= When I close the image pop-up thickbox I still see an animated loading image. =

+There is a conflict when running WEBphysiology Portfolio and the eCommerce plugin.
+This does not appear to be a fault of the WEBphysiology Portfolio plugin as no errors are returned for this plugin but quite a number of errors are being thrown by the eCommerce plugin.
+If the image click option does not open the image, but instead navigates to the site URL, then this anomaly will not occur.

 == Screenshots ==

 1. Portfolio Page Frontend User Interface